-This tutorial shows how to set up an uptime alert for the Python Hello World Application using Google Stackdriver.
-Uptime alerts allow you to receive notifications whenever your application is not serving traffic.
-This tutorial demonstrates setting an uptime alert for the Hello World application on App Engine Flexible.
-You can also set uptime alerts for applications deployed on Google Compute Engine or Google Kubernetes Engine.
+This tutorial shows how to set up an uptime alert for the Python Hello World app running on App Engine flexible environment using Cloud Monitoring.
+Uptime alerts let you know when your app is not serving traffic.
+You can also set uptime alerts for apps running on Compute Engine or Google Kubernetes Engine (GKE).

-- Create an uptime check that monitors that the application returns a 200 HTTP response.
+- Create an uptime check that monitors whether the app returns an HTTP '200' status code.

-- Create an alert policy that emails you when the uptime check fails.
+- Create an alert that sends an email message to you when the uptime check fails.

-Stackdriver Monitoring is currently offered to Beta users free of charge.
+Monitoring is currently offered to beta users at no charge.

 Before you begin

-The sample application is available on GitHub at GoogleCloudPlatform/getting-started-python.
+The sample app is available on GitHub at

 git clone https://github.com/GoogleCloudPlatform/getting-started-python.git

-Because the application simply returns "Hello World", no configuration is required and you can deploy right away.
+Because the app only returns "Hello World!", it requires no configuration, and you can run it right away.

 gcloud app deploy